Long Covid is likely to have significant implications for people and businesses for a long time.

-Employee Assistance Programmes (EAPs) and Occupational Health can also help people find much-needed support for their mental wellbeing, such as counselling services for depression and anxiety associated with Long COVID, and guidance on how to cope with aspects like sleep disturbances and fatigue.
+Employee Assistance Programmes (EAPs) and Occupational Health can also help people find much-needed support for their mental wellbeing, such as counselling services for depression and anxiety associated with long Covid, and guidance on how to cope with aspects like sleep disturbances and fatigue.

-Although Long COVID is now a clinically recognised medical condition, it has yet to be classified as a disability under the Equality Act 2010, although there some predictions that this may become the case.
+Although long Covid is now a clinically recognised medical condition, it has yet to be classified as a disability under the Equality Act 2010, although there some predictions that this may become the case.

 Under the law, a disability is defined as a physical or mental impairment that has a 'substantial and long-term' negative effect on a person's ability to do normal day-to-day activities.

-'Long term' means the impairment:
+'Long-term' means the impairment:

 As a relatively new illness, we don’t yet know what ‘long term’ really means.
 Hopefully, with treatment and support, sufferers will make full recoveries.

-For the time being, ACAS suggest that employers focus on the reasonable adjustments they can make rather than trying to work out if an employee's condition is a disability.
+ACAS suggest that employers focus on the reasonable adjustments they can make rather than trying to work out if an employee's condition is a disability.